foxglove/mcap/docs/performance-comparison/rosbag2-plugin-comparison.md

 When testing write throughput, 250MiB of messages are stored as quickly as possible.

-The message content was determined by taking sequential slices from a sample MCAP file.
+The message content was determined by taking sequential slices from a sample file containing uncompressed robotics data.
 For example, if a test needed two 100B messages, the first message would contain the bytes of the sample file from range [0, 100), and the second message [100, 200).
-The input MCAP file was chunked and uncompressed.
+An MCAP file containing [https://nuscenes.org] data in uncompressed form was used for the results presented here.

 This strategy was chosen to provide non-zero, non-random message content that would be representative of a robotics application.